finspin/gotodevops.org/README.md

 # What is this repo?

-This is a source code for the website [gotodevops.org](http://www.gotodevops.org).
+This is the source code for the website [gotodevops.org](http://www.gotodevops.org).

 # How can I contribute?